lauren-riftvision/RKCNN-Benchmarking/README.md

 ## Repository Contents

 * `RKCNN_Code.py`: The main Python script containing the RKCNN and KCNN implementations, data loading, benchmarking, and evaluation code (used within the Jupyter Notebook).
-* `RKCNN_20NewsProcessed.csv`: The dataset used for benchmarking (20 Newsgroups with Sentence-BERT embeddings).
 * `requirements.txt`: A list of Python dependencies required to run the code and the Jupyter Notebook.
 * `RKCNN_Benchmarking.ipynb`: The Jupyter Notebook containing the full analysis, including benchmarking and per-class evaluation.
 * `README.md`: This file, providing an overview of the project.